 In part one we looked at the basic mechanics of Bash completion.
 In this part we’ll walk through its implementation for my automation tool.

-and I use it every day for routine tasks like
+Recap: My tool is called zz and I use it every day for routine tasks like

 provisioning my machine and generating project templates.
 The animation above

-shows some example use cases of Bash completion, e.g. completing zz pr
+shows some example use cases of Bash completion, e.g. completing zz pr to zzprovision.

 I added Bash completion support in this commit.